 Our Analysis and Test Results

-Although The North Face website lists the Fanorak as a jacket designed for an urban lifestyle, we put this jacket through its paces right alongside more technically designed pieces like the Black Diamond Distance Wind Shell.
-While compared to other options this jacket is neither the most lightweight or packable, we found it comfortable to wear when running errands around town.
+Although The North Face website lists the Fanorak as a jacket designed for an urban lifestyle, we put this jacket through its paces right alongside more technically designed pieces.
+While compared to other options, this jacket is neither the most lightweight or packable, but we found it comfortable to wear when running around town.

-Where the Fanorak does impress is in the jacket's water resistance, performing similarly in our hose test to the award-winning Patagonia Houdini.
-This jacket does an adequate job of blocking the wind, performing slightly better than the Arc'teryx Squamish Hoody, but we found it to be hot to wear for anything more than easy-going activity.
+Where the Fanorak does impress is in the jacket's water resistance.
+While we think that this jacket does an adequate job of blocking the wind, we found it to be hot to wear for anything more than easy-going activity.

 Despite a double-layer polyester fabric over much of the jacket's body, the Fanorak was quickly penetrated by cold, gusting winds during our side-by-side testing.
 For a jacket that is heavier than most its single-layer counterparts, we were surprised that this jacket was noticeably colder in a consistent wind.
 The extra material of the kangaroo pocket does a good job of protecting your core, and the zippered hand pockets are helpful in keeping hands warm.